Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": state approximations and interferometric protocols

-Next, we will discuss the concrete issues leading to the incorrect dynamical phase diagram in Ref.~\cite{Ansari25}.
+Next, we will discuss the concrete issues leading to the incorrect dynamical phase diagram in Ref.~\cite{Ansari25} which result from "we assumed the system’s state after the quench to be the noise-averaged pure state", i.e., approximating the mixed state obtained from the noise master equation \eqref{rho_av} by a pure state.
 The issues are general and we do not need to consider the concrete form of the Hamiltonian used in Ref.~\cite{Ansari25}.